tunny17/transport_logistics/readme.md

 <h1>TransitFlow</h1>
 This is a Landing page for a transportation company.
-It was made with react vite and vanilla css.
+It was made with react, vite, vanilla css and react-locomotive-scroll for the smooth scrolling.

 <h1>Links</h1>
 Live Site : https://tunnytransitflow.netlify.app/